dyne/Zenroom/docs/pages/zencode-scenarios-ethereum.md

 ### Eth transfer

-Now, if you want to transfer eth, then you will need to add the recipient address and the value to be transfer in the JSON file.
+Now, if you want to transfer eth, then you will need to add the recipient address and the value to be transferred in the JSON file.
 That will look like:

 [](../_media/examples/zencode_cookbook/ethereum/doc_tx_information_eth.json ':include :type=code json')